Farm School for Ages 3-6

 What makes us unique?

-100% Outdoors - We spend all of our class time outdoors, unless there is severe weather.
+Outdoor Education - We spend all of our class time outdoors, unless there is severe weather.
 This means we get dirty and even play in the rain!
-We love exploring in the woods and at the farm and learning about the beautiful place where we live.
-If we do need an indoor space, we have a classroom where we can continue our nature study.
+We love exploring in the woods and around the farm.
+If we do need an indoor space, we have a classroom where we can continue our studies.

-Small Class Size and Low Teacher to Student Ratio - Our maximum class size is 10 students, and our teacher to student ratio is one:five (or better), which means individual attention and care to each child's needs.
+Small Class Size and Low Teacher to Student Ratio - We keep our class size small and our teacher to student ratio is one:six (or better), which means individual attention and care to each child's needs.

 Highly-Trained Staff who Love what they Do - We hire the highest quality teachers in the area because we know who is with your child is incredibly important.
 Our teachers are well-trained, trustworthy, and experienced caregivers who love the work they do.
 Nature Connect provides ongoing staff development and opportunities for continuing education.

 Room for Creative Play - We believe that children are meant to play and use their imaginations.
 This is what makes childhood special.
 Our staff see themselves as facilitators of the children's experience, holding the space for them to explore, learn, and play in the outdoors.

 Physical Activity - We run, jump, slide, balance, and climb all throughout the day.
 Nature is the best playground!
 Children develop their physical capabilities and learn to be resilient in our classes.
 If the children need rest, we certainly make space for that to happen as well.
 Whatever the child's energy level, we work with it.